The New York City Criminal Attorneys for Your Shoplifting or Petty Larceny Charge

 To understand why shoplifting is considered a “serious” offense by the courts, you must understand how the state of New York categorizes these cases:

-SHOPLIFTING is a type of larceny describe by New York Legal Code as:
+Shoplifting is a type of larceny describe by New York Legal Code as:

 S 155.05 Larceny.